 Brazing of Titanium and Titanium Alloys

-Titanium and its alloys show an excellent corrosion resistance and high-strength-to-weight ratios, which make them ideal candidates especially for the use in two areas of applications: corrosion resistant service and specific strength efficient structures.
-Normally, low strength, unalloyed, commercially pure titanium (CP-Ti) is used in the fabrication of tanks, heat exchangers, reactor vessels, desalination processes, and power generation plants.
+Titanium and its alloys excel in corrosion resistance and strength-to-weight performance, making them ideal for corrosion-resistant applications and strength-efficient structures.
+Commercially pure titanium (CP-Ti) serves extensively in fabricating tanks, heat exchangers, reactor vessels, and power generation equipment.

-All known titanium brazing filler metals can be roughly separated into five major families according to the base component in their chemical compositions (Table 1):
+All known titanium brazing filler metals can be roughly separated into five major families according to the base component in their chemical compositions, as shown in Table 1 below.

 The nature of titanium alloys (base metals) determines important temperature/time limits of brazing thermal cycles.
 These limits are caused by undesirable changes in the microstructure and properties of both the base metal and the joint: